 Begin slowly.
 Start with a shorter route you are familiar with.
 Your running schedule should be conservative.
-When you first start running, don’t run for more than one day.
+Don’t run for more than one day when you first start running.
 Between runs, take a rest day, or cross-train.

-You will build confidence, endurance, strength, and keep your joints and muscles healthy.
+You will build confidence, endurance, and strength and keep your joints and muscles healthy.
 Keep your first runs at a conversational pace for 6-8 weeks to establish a solid running foundation.
-Next, increase your pace slowly and don’t increase your mileage by more than 10% each week.
+Next, increase your pace slowly, and don’t increase your mileage by more than 10% each week.

-If you ran seven miles the day before your break doesn’t attempt to run seven more miles immediately after your return.
-Your muscles may not be ready and your joints may not be strong enough to handle the effort.
-You may feel frustrated, defeated and even hurt.
+If you ran seven miles the day before your break, don’t attempt to run seven more miles immediately after your return.
+Your muscles may not be ready, and your joints may not be strong enough to handle the effort.
+You may feel frustrated, defeated, and even hurt.

 Join a Running Group

-To find out if they offer group runs, check with your local running club or running shop.
+Check with your local running club or running shop to find out if they offer group runs.
 Many local races offer group runs that lead up to the race.
 A charity training group is also available.
-You’ll be able to find many people to run with, and support a worthy cause all at once.
+You’ll be able to find many people to run with and support a worthy cause all at once.

 Consider a Race

-After a few weeks of running, you might be ready to choose a race to run in.
-Before you sign up for a longer race, start with a shorter event such as a 5K.
+After a few weeks of running, you might be ready to choose a race for easy runs.
+Before you sign up for a longer race, start with a shorter event, such as a 5K.

 A race on your calendar can help you stay motivated as you train.
 For motivation and fun, you might even consider inviting a friend or family member along to help you run the race.